candiceywu/my_portfolio/README.md

 The portfolio also includes my contact information via LinkedIn, Github, and my personal email address.

 ## Installation
 For installation and deployment, please [click here](https://candiceywu.github.io/my_portfolio/).
 The application should launch and all links within it are active.

 ## Usage
-The application includes navigation links at teh top that provide ease of use for redirecting to other sections below (specifically, to the 'about' and 'work' sections).
+The application includes navigation links at the top that provide ease of use for redirecting to other sections below (specifically, to the 'about' and 'work' sections).
+The Horiseon application (large image under 'work') will open to a new tab with a previous homework assignment.
+Applications 2-5 do not work yet, but I'll be updating these with clickable links as the bootcamp progresses and I have more to add to my portfolio.
 The following image shows the web application's appearance:

 ![Candice Wu's portfolio application includes a navigation bar, an introduction section including a photo, a small body of work that can be accessed by clicking on the placeholder images, and contact information with links at the bottom of the page](assets/images/portfolio-screenshot.png)